rvrsh3ll/TokenTactics/README.md

 # TokenTactics
-Azure JSON Web Token ("JWT")Token Manipulation Toolset
+Azure JSON Web Token ("JWT") Manipulation Toolset

-Azure JWT's allow you to authenticate to certain endpoints as the user who signed in with the device code.
+Azure access tokens allow you to authenticate to certain endpoints as a user who signs in with a device code.
 Even if they used multi-factor authentication.
-Once you have a user's JWT, it may be possible to access certain apps such as Outlook, SharePoint, OneDrive, MSTeams and more.
+Once you have a user's access token, it may be possible to access certain apps such as Outlook, SharePoint, OneDrive, MSTeams and more.

 For instance, if you have a Graph or MSGraph token, you can then connect to Azure and dump users, groups, etc. You could then, depending on conditional access policies, switch to an Azure Core Management token and run [AzureHound](https://github.com/BloodHoundAD/AzureHound).
-Then, switch to an Outlook token and read/send emails!
+Then, switch to an Outlook token and read/send emails or MS Teams and read/send teams messages!

+For more on Azure token types [Microsoft identity platform access tokens](https://docs.microsoft.com/en-us/azure/active-directory/develop/access-tokens)

 There are some example requests to endpoints in the resources folder.
+There is also an example phishing template for device code phishing.

 You may also use these tokens with [AAD Internals](https://o365blog.com/aadinternals/) as well.
+We strongly recommended to check this amazing tool out.

 ## Installation and Usage